olehhasii/helgi-front-end-interview-handbook/docs/general-web/web-performance.md

 # Web performance & Web Vitals

+### What usually reduces website performance the most?

 ### Web Vitals.
 How to measure them?

 ### What is TTI (Time to Interactive)?
 How to measure it?